 This functionality would be a good fit if your customers are placing orders in person but you’re invoicing them later in the month.
 Here are some highlights:

-• Save an order on Shopify POS as a draft order at any time.
+Save an order as a draft in Shopify POS.

-• Defer customer payment until later based on agreed net terms.
+Collect payment later based on agreed net terms.

-• Have B2B Wholesale Hub discounts apply in all of these scenarios.
+Apply B2B Wholesale Hub discounts in these workflows.

 Creating a draft order on Shopify POS